ParamJansari0/Learning-Electron/README.md

 ## Tasky App

 This app is a simple timer app which only loads on the task bar.
 Intended for me to explore how Electron works with the Tray, as well as IPC between React and Electron.

+## Video Converter App

+This app is used to convert video files from one form to another.
+Intedned for me to explore how Electron works with React and Redux.